starbucks-cold-foam

 Method:

 • First, make the cold brew.
 Combine the water and coffee grounds in a large container like a jug.
-Stir until all of the grounds are properly incorporated into the water, and then cover and refrigerate overnight.
+Stir until all the grounds are properly incorporated into the water, then cover and refrigerate overnight.

 • Remove the saucepan from the heat.
 Carefully pour in the remaining water and stir to incorporate.
 Transfer the syrup to a heat-proof container, cover, and refrigerate until ready to use.